 What Happens If You Eat Too Much Protein?

-Cutting out carbs—whether that means refined foods, added sugars, fruit, whole grains, beans or starchy vegetables—is a key component in most popular diets no matter if you’re following the Paleo Diet, Whole30, a low-carb diet, or a very low-carb diet like keto.
-And you’re likely eating higher amounts of protein each day, even though most aren’t touted as high-protein diets.
-But here’s the thing: When you cut carbs, your protein and fat intake has to go up in order to meet daily energy needs.
+If you’re following the Paleo Diet, Whole30, a low-carb diet, or a very low-carb diet like keto, you’re likely eating higher amounts of protein each day.
+But here’s the thing: When you cut carbs, your protein and fat intake has to increase in order to meet daily energy needs.
 There are only so many fat calories that you can add to a salad or a cauliflower bowl, so it’s often easier to incorporate extra protein into meals and snacks.

-But is there any risk by making up those calories with protein?
+But what happens if you eat too much protein?
 Searching online generates conflicting and confusing results.
-Some advocate the importance of increasing protein—particularly if trying to lose weight—while others suggest your risk of developing osteoporosis, kidney issues or cancer increases.
+Some sources advocate the importance of increasing protein—particularly if trying to lose weight—while others suggest your risk of developing osteoporosis, kidney issues or cancer increases.
 So which one is it?
 Turns out there’s a little bit of truth to both sides.
 Here’s what you need to know.

 Cancer risk is associated with protein, but in regards to specific protein foods—not overall protein intake.
 Consuming more than 3.5 oz of red meats and processed meats (such as hot dogs) each day is significantly associated with increased risks for both colon and rectal cancers.
 However, consuming protein from plant sources (such as beans, soy, nuts, and seeds) is associated with a decreased risk for most cancers.